 I was in the meeting, discussing project design.
 One thing, I have noticed, your manager and customer do not bother what goes into the background.
 They are more concerned about what does your application looks like to the end user.
 And everyone loves if it is simple, user-friendly, neat and clean.

 Being a developer, your aim is to give the best experience to the end user using your application.

 There are so many components on the web page.
-If I think from end user perspective, Web form comes first to me.
+If I think from the end-user perspective, Web form comes first to me.

-How can simple HTML web form make big difference to your business?
+How can simple HTML web form make a big difference to your business?

-With your website or application, whether you are selling a product or providing services, a user interacts with you with you through the HTML web form that you have on your website.
+With your website or application, whether you are selling a product or providing services, a user interacts with you through the HTML web form that you have on your website.

-There is ZERO business if the end user doesn’t click on submit button.
-This is the fact.
+There is ZERO business if the end user doesn’t click on the submit button.
+This is a fact.
 Neither you can deny nor me.